About the Program

 - The Psychology Department houses the concentration, but it is designed to be compatible with majors in biology, chemistry and health and human performance because neuroscience is an interdisciplinary field.

 - Students from any major may graduate with a concentration in Neuroscience by successfully completing at least six units from the specified courses below and earning a cumulative grade point average of at least 2.0.

-- In accordance with the general rules applicable to all concentrations, no more than three courses from a student's major may apply to the concentration and at least three courses in the concentration must be completed at Roanoke College.
+- In accordance with the general rules applicable to all concentrations, at least three courses must be used just for the concentration that are not being used for completion of a student's major and at least three courses in the concentration must be completed at Roanoke College.

 Required Courses (4):

 All students must complete the following four courses.